Jay Chern

-Early life
+Early life and education

 Chern grew up in Texas and attended Plano East Senior High School in Plano, Texas, where he started his first web company at age 17.
 He was an all-state violinist, professional gamer, and green belt double gold medalist in the U.S. Taekwondo Junior National Championships.

 When he was young, he made a three-minute short film that eventually aired on The Best Damn Sports Show Period.
 He also interned at the ReelFX creative studio (where he got assistance from Corey Snyder on his animated short film Dk9000), and received a scholarship from the Wishful Wings Artist Competition.
 He attended the University of Texas at Arlington, graduating with a Bachelor of Fine Arts (B.F.A.) in film/cinema/video studies (summa cum laude) in 2006.
 He also graduated with a Masters of Fine Arts (M.F.A.) degree in film directing from the Taipei National University of the Arts in 2009.